Navigating IRS Updates for Maximum Value: Strategic Tax Planning That Delivers CFO Savings and CEO Flexibility

 How do 2026 tax changes in compensation affect remote employees across multiple states?

-Can we adjust benefit elections mid-year to capture new tax perks from 2026 tax changes in compensation?
+Can we adjust benefit elections mid-year to capture new tax advantages from 2026 tax changes in compensation?

 Generally, IRS rules require benefit elections to stay fixed except for qualifying life events.
 However, employers can adjust employer-provided benefits prospectively at any time.
-For example, HSA inputs or educational help can change.
+For example, HSA contributions or educational assistance can change.
 Therefore, this allows mid-year optimization without requiring employee re-election.

 Do these 2026 tax changes in compensation apply to contractors and gig workers?